 All education programs are designed to prepare graduates to enter the job market as beginning professionals in their respective disciplines.
 Marymount alumni teach in public, private, Catholic, and independent schools.

 In order to become a teacher, the Commonwealth of Virginia expects you to become an expert in the subject matter you will be teaching.
 So, you need to choose a major for the discipline or population you’d like to teach, then supplement that coursework with classes to earn teaching licensure.
-Marymount offers undergraduate teaching licensure for elementary (grades prekindergarten-6) and secondary (grades 6-12) levels.
+Marymount offers undergraduate teaching licensure for elementary (grades prekindergarten-6), special education(K-12) and secondary (grades 6-12) levels.

-Marymount’s teacher preparation programs are accredited by the Division of Teacher Education and Certification of the Virginia Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).
+Marymount’s teacher preparation programs are accredited by the Virginia Department of Education: Division of Teacher Education and Certification of the Virginia Department of Education and the Council for the Accreditation of Educator Preparation (CAEP).